MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **Data_ShareType** - A hardcoded string that indicates what kind of share operation was completed including but not limited to “Copy Link”, “More apps”, “Teams”.
+- **Data_ShareType** - A hardcoded string that indicates what kind of share operation was completed including but not limited to "Copy Link", "More apps", "Teams".

-- **Data_ShareWebViewMode** - A hardcoded string that indicates what kind of share mode was active when the share was completed including but not limited to “ManageAccess”, “AtMentions”, “Share”.
+- **Data_ShareWebViewMode** - A hardcoded string that indicates what kind of share mode was active when the share was completed including but not limited to "ManageAccess", "AtMentions", "Share".

 #### Office_DocsUI_Collaboration_CoauthorGalleryRowTapped